maximtim/ballot/README.md

 - Windows:

-Addresses can be indexes of accounts from PRIVATE_KEYS_LIST as well
+Addresses can also be indexes of accounts from PRIVATE_KEYS_LIST as well
 ```
 > $env:HARDHAT_NETWORK='rinkeby'
 > node .\scripts\ballot-deploy.js --owner addr0 --candidates addr1,addr2,...